dgraph-io/dgraph-docs/content/enterprise-features/change-data-capture.md

 ### Drop event examples

-CDC events for drops look like the following example event for "drop all":
+CDC drop events look like the following example event for "drop all":

 ```json
 {"meta":{"commit_ts":13},"type":"drop","event":{"operation":"all"}}